xonotic/xonotic/README.md

 ![Xonotic Logo](http://xonotic.org/static/img/xonotic-logo.png)

 Xonotic is an addictive, arena-style first person shooter with crisp movement and a wide array of weapons.
 It combines intuitive mechanics with in-your-face action to elevate your heart rate.

+## License

-Xonotic is and will always be free-to-play.
-It is available under the [copyleft](https://www.gnu.org/copyleft/)-style [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) license.
+Xonotic is and will always be free and open source.
+It is available under the [copyleft](https://www.gnu.org/copyleft/)-style [GPLv3+](https://www.gnu.org/licenses/gpl-3.0.html) license (see the [COPYING](COPYING) file for details).

-*Please note, [Gitlab](http://gitlab.com/xonotic/) is our home for repositories, issue tracking, wikis, etc. The repositories on GitHub are mirrors of GitLab's unless specified otherwise.*

 ## Download